-Criminals capitalised on the fact people were hungry for Covid-19-related news, spreading misinformation, targeting hospitals and impersonating the UN, WHO and other international organisations to distribute malware and ransomware.
+Criminals capitalised on the fact people were hungry for the Pandemic-related news, spreading misinformation, targeting hospitals and impersonating the UN, WHO and other international organisations to distribute malware and ransomware.

 The responsibility of business owners

-Business owners in the UK have a responsibility to protect their customers and employees against all data-theft and hacking attempts.
-They can do this by equipping their servers with cloud-based firewalls and AI-enabled security defence applications, alongside diligent security and online threat awareness training for remote employees.
+Business owners in the UK have a responsibility to protect their customers and employees against all data theft and hacking attempts.
+They can do this by equipping their servers with cloud-based firewalls and AI-enabled security defense applications, alongside diligent security and online threat awareness training for remote employees.
 Sophisticated email security can also be extremely effective in blocking large amounts of malicious content aimed at busy or susceptible workers.

 2020 certainly saw plenty of headlines involving data breaches in the last year.
 However, hearing about a breach is one thing but understanding the methods cybercriminals employed to create that breach is a totally different matter altogether.
 One thing an organisation might want to consider is inviting company leaders to participate in a series of online exercises to show just how easily a business can be derailed by a series of crippling cybersecurity attacks.
 Business leaders need to understand the anatomy of how some of the most recent high-profile cybersecurity breaches were accomplished.
 The easier it is to understand how a breach occurred the less likely it becomes a corporate executive will view cybersecurity as some sort of dark art that is beyond the scope of their ability to influence.